azat-co/fullstack-javascript/chapter2/chapter2.md

 These are required technologies.
 Please make sure you have them before proceeding to the next chapter.

 1.  *Node.js:* We need it for build tools and back-end apps.
+Get version which has LTS even if the number is lower because LTS is the version which will be supported longer. <https://nodejs.org>
 2.  *Browser JS libraries:* We need them for front-end apps.
 3.  *LESS app:* We need it to compile LESS into CSS (Mac OS X only).
+4.  *Compass*: A desktop client GUI app for working with MongoDB as a replacement of the Mongo shell/REPL. <https://www.mongodb.com/products/compass>

 ### Node.js Installation